Updated: Jun 18

-What determines a long’ healthy life?
+What determines a long’ healthy and fulfilling life?

-Some experts will teach a combination of all three lifestyles.
+Some people will teach a combination of all three lifestyles.
 To date, there is not an acceptable and agreed-upon framework that can serve as a useful guide for one to practice with foreseeable results.

 People that live in blue zones are a diverse group of people.
 All these people seem to share the following characteristics: